rhernaus/phaeton/README.md

 ### Known limitations

-- Tibber, vehicle integrations, and updater are stubbed (not yet implemented).
+- Vehicle integrations and updater are partially stubbed; expand as needed.
 - D‑Bus export covers core paths; full Venus OS tree still pending.
 - API is unauthenticated; do not expose directly to untrusted networks.
 - Auto‑mode thresholds are heuristic; configuration knobs exist, but further tuning is planned.